 We left Victory Liner Cubao Station at 9PM and reached Baguio City past 3AM the next day.
-As expected, it was cold, even colder than the bus’ frosting A/C. We transferred to GL/Lizardo Trans, which left Baguio at 4AM, and navigated the Philippines’ most thrilling and most bewildering highway, the Benguet National Highway.
+As expected, it was cold, even colder than the bus’ frosting A/C. We transferred to GL/Lizardo Trans, which left Baguio at 4AM, and navigated the Philippines’ most thrilling and most bewildering highway, the Benguet National or Halsema Highway.
 After 2 hours traversing the crooked road, we made a stop at Morning Star Fastfood in Barangay Sayangan, Atok, Benguet, where most of us took our breakfast.

 It was the longest zigzag road ever and surely the greatest torture to persons with kinetosis or motion sickness.
 In fact, someone with us during that transit got really sick.
 She was admitted to a hospital in Buguias, Benguet – and she, along with some of her company, had to stay in the hospital for a while.

 The hundred meter- to a kilometer-deep ravine are scary, and what made it a lot scarier was when the driver sped up.
 Good thing that the sky was clear and the fog did not impair the visibility during the entire journey.

 We arrived in Sagada passed 10AM, got a little rest in our respective inns, and took a relishing lunch at Pinikpikan House.
 We then proceeded to our first activity shortly after the meal, the trekking to Bomod-ok falls.